In the New Testament, the word stenographer (or stenography) does not occur. How do we know they were at work in Jesus’s ministry?

 1 John 1:3-4

 The apostle John is saying here that they made known what they had seen and heard.
 They did so in writing, and they did so from the very first.
 Why?
 It was part of the joy of the Gospel.
+That joy was already in the beginning of Jesus’ ministry.

-Apostolic claims
+Apostolic Claims

 We have in these three foundational texts convincing statements that the apostles brought out the spoken words of Jesus, they had preserved during his ministry.
 And there is no reason to doubt their claims.